-- 4. Configure the following switch details: - Name: Enter the name of the switch. - IGMP Snooping: Select the profile from the list. - Jumbo Mode: Enable this option to reboot the switch. - DHCP Server: Enable this option and click Create to configure the following DHCP server settings:
+- 4. Configure the following switch details: - Name: Enter the name of the switch. - IGMP Snooping: Select the profile from the list. - Boot Flash: Select the Default, Primary or Secondary option to configure boot preference. - Jumbo Mode: Enable this option to reboot the switch. - DHCP Server: Enable this option and click Create to configure the following DHCP server settings: